Sunday Morning Opportunities

 Summer Youth Service Trips

-Each summer, the high school youth (9th-12th) have the opportunity to grow in faith through a mission immersion experience in a different context.
+Each summer, the high school youth (8th-12th) have the opportunity to grow in faith through a mission immersion experience in a different context.

 Recent mission trips have included:

-- serving the homeless and learning about justice concerns in San Francisco, CA
+- serving those who are un-housed and learning about justice concerns in San Francisco, CA

 - supporting the continued rebuilding after Hurricane Katrina in New Orleans, LA